 This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, I may earn a commission.
 This is at no additional cost to you.

 I became a hot tea lover while living in Germany, and often enjoyed a cup of Pfefferminztee in the evenings.
-So when I was in the Netherlands a few years ago, I happily ordered a mint tea with my apple cake, expecting a cup of hot water and the typical mint tea bag.
+So when I was in the Netherlands a few years ago, I happily ordered a mint tea with my apple cake after dinner, expecting a cup of hot water and the typical mint tea bag.

-Ahhh….I always feel more relaxed and happy after drinking a cup of Dutch fresh mint tea.
+Ahhh….I always feel more relaxed and happy after drinking a cup of fresh mint tea.
 Ok, I’m off to make a cup right now. 🙂

-How to Make Dutch Fresh Mint Tea
+How to Serve Dutch Mint Tea

 - 4 cups hot water

 - 4 bunches fresh mint

 - honey (optional)

 Rinse the mint stocks and fill each cup with a couple stocks.
 You can always add more if you want a stronger mint flavor.